miny-kim/os_-Schedulers/README.md

 - `struct process *(*schedule)(void)` is the key function for the scheduling policy.
 The framework invokes the function whenever it needs a process to schedule next.
 The function should return a process to run next or NULL to indicate there is no process to run.
 See `fifo_scheduler()` in `sched.c`.

-- The framework has a ready queue `struct list_head readyqueue` which is supposed to keep the list of processes that are ready to run.
+- The framework has the ready queue `struct list_head readyqueue` which is supposed to keep the list of processes that are ready to run.
 It is defined as a list head, which is borrowed from the Linux kernel.
-You can easily find examples of using the list head from Internet.
-Note that the current process are not supposed to be in the ready queue.
+You can easily find examples of using the list head from Internet (see tips below).
+Note that the current process are *NOT* supposed to be in the ready queue.

 - The system has a number of system resources (32 in this PA) that can be assigned to processes exclusively. `struct resource` defines the system resources in `resource.h`.
 The process may ask the framework to acquire a resoruce and release it after use.
 Such a resource use is specified in the process description file using `acquire` property.
 For example, `acquire 1 4 2` means the process will require resource #1 at time tick 4 for 2 ticks.
 Have a look at `testcases/resources` for an example.